 Szymko composed her first large-scale work for chorus and orchestra when commissioned by Eugene Vocal Arts to both create the libretto and compose a work focusing on those faced with the tragedy of Alzheimer's dementia. ”Shadow and Light” for mezzo-soprano, tenor, soprano, SATB chorus and 30 piece chamber orchestra was premiered in April 2016 to great critical acclaim.
 This notable hour-long addition to the choral-orchestral repertoire will be made available by Joan Szymko Music in 2017.

 Szymko continues to live and work in Portland, Oregon.
-She served on the choral faculty at Portland State University as director of Vox Femina (2013-15) and has continued as Artistic Director of Auroa Chorus.
-As a visiting artist and clinician, she has workshopped her music withe choirs in a variety of educational and community settings across the US and in the Netherlands.
+She served on the choral faculty at Portland State University as director of Vox Femina (2013-15) and after 26 season recently retired as Artistic Director of Aurora Chorus.
+As a visiting artist and clinician, she has workshopped her music with choirs in a variety of educational and community settings across the US and in the Netherlands.

 Do Jump!
 Movement Theater Company,